JoseEspinosa/BovReg-Reproducibility/README.md

 4. [An integral solution: Workflow managers](workflow_managers)

-**TODO**: **Put also in our first example we deploy the pipeline as a bash script**

 ## <a name="sw"></a> 1.
 Software

 Most of the times, to reproduce a computational result it is necessary to run exactly the same versions of the software originally used.
-For this reason, it is convenient to track any piece of software that is used in your analysis and this involve both third-party software and your own custon scripts and commands.
+For this reason, it is convenient to track any piece of software that has been run by your workflow and this involve both third-party software and your own custom scripts, and the exact launched commands.

 ### <a name="thirdPartySoftware"></a> 1.a.
 Third-party software